ertuo-php/ertuo/README.md

 If the value of the current step is accepted, this step is going to be included in the result path using the route name.
 For example, if a route named `_locale` has a rule that accepts current step `"en"`, then the result will have an element called `_locale` with `"en"` as its value.

-You declare rules using the `RouteGroup::rule()` method.
+You declare rules using the `Route::rule()` method.
 First argument is the type of the rule, and the second argument is an array with options for the rule.

 ```php